tiwillia/specware/assets/commands/specify.md

 If unsure, ask for clarification or request a feature name.

 ### Phase 1: Requirements Building
+Guide the user through generating a requirements specification.

 #### Step 1: Feature Specification File Setup
 - Generate a descriptive short-name based on the feature description